Appointing a Scaffolding Contractor

 Among their duties, they are required to check that anyone they appoint has the skills, knowledge, experience and, where relevant, the organisational capability to carry out their work safely and without risk to health.

-These NASC guides have been prepared by the NASC to improve the quality of the scaffolding structures erected on construction sites and other works of engineering maintenance in accordance with current legislation, guidance and protocol and to minimise the risk of accident or injury to operatives working on or near the scaffold and the general public.
+These NASC documents have been prepared to improve the quality of the scaffolding structures erected on construction and industrial sites, as well as other works of engineering maintenance, in accordance with current legislation, guidance and protocol and to minimise the risk of accident or injury to members of the public and others, as well as to scaffolding operatives working on or near the scaffold.